Mole Man: Exiles

-An alternate universe variant of the Mole Man, simply called Harvey, appears in Exiles #10.
+An alternate universe version of the Mole Man, simply called Harvey, appears in Exiles #10.
 This version comes from an Earth that was dominated by the Skrulls.

 Heroes Reborn

-An alternate universe variant of the Mole Man from a pocket dimension created by Franklin Richards appears in Heroes Reborn.
+An alternate universe version of the Mole Man from a pocket dimension created by Franklin Richards appears in Heroes Reborn.

 Mutant X

-An alternate universe variant of the Mole Man from Earth-1298 appears in Mutant X #9.
+An alternate universe version of the Mole Man from Earth-1298 appears in Mutant X #9.
 This version is in relationship with Callisto.

 Fantastic Four: Season One

-A modernized, alternate universe variant of the Mole Man appears in Fantastic Four: Season One.
+A modernized, alternate universe version of the Mole Man appears in Fantastic Four: Season One.
 This version was talked down amidst his first attack on New York and subsequently hired by Reed Richards and Sue Storm to become part of the former's business empire.